rwokano/CleaningDataProject/CodeBook.md

 y_test.txt | The Activity IDs for the x_test file
 y_train.txt | The Activity IDs for the x_train file
-activity_labels.txt | The descriptive values the match the Activity ID Tidy_Result.txt | The output Tidy Dataset
+activity_labels.txt | The descriptive values the match the Activity ID Tidy_Result.txt | The output Tidy Data set

 #### Code Steps
 1. Unzip the data into the working folder.
-2. Read the Columns labels, called 'Features' in the dataset.
+2. Read the Columns labels, called 'Features' in the data set.
 3. Read the actual data, it is in the X_test and X_train files.
 4. Apply the column names to the data in step 3 from the labels read in step 2.
 5. Read the Subject Identifiers.
 6. Label the Subject ID data.frame.
 7. Append the Subject information read in step 5/6 to the data.
-8. Read in the Row Labels, called 'Activities' in the dataset.
+8. Read in the Row Labels, called 'Activities' in the data set.
 9. Label the data read in step 8.
 10. Append the Activity information, read in step 8/9 to the data.
   *  At this point, I now have the data read in, column names added, the subject id added and the activity id added.
-11. Complete requirement 1 - merge into 1 dataset
+11. Complete requirement 1 - merge into 1 data set
 12. Complete requirement 2, select only variables that have mean() or std() in them
   *  Used separate `grep` function calls to get the column names to keep
   *  Be sure to keep column 1 and 2 which contain the Subject and Activity id's